Alex Rider: Nightshade

 Nightshade was published in 2020.
-Alex is battling against a new criminal organization, Nightshade (after the downfall of Scorpia) which Mrs. Jones had been reading a document about at the end of Never Say Die.
+Alex is battling against a new criminal organization, Nightshade (after the downfall of Scorpia) which Mrs. Jones had been reading a document about at the end of 'Never Say Die'.
 After the assassination of an MI6 agent in Rio de Janeiro, one of the assassins is caught.
-It is a 15-year-old boy - Frederick Grey - who was presumed dead.
+It is a 15-year-old boy – Frederick Grey – who was presumed dead.
 The dead agent's final words tell about a terrorist attack by Nightshade.
 Mrs. Jones recognizes her daughter, Sofia, when she sees a picture of Grey's escaped partner.

-Alex is sent by Mrs. Jones to pretend to be Julius Grief at the Gibraltar prison, where Julius was before escaping at the start of Scorpia Rising, and where Frederick is being held; the mission is to learn about the organization Frederick works for.
+Alex is sent by Mrs. Jones to pretend to be Julius Grief at the Gibraltar prison, where Julius was before escaping at the start of 'Scorpia Rising', and where Frederick is being held; the mission is to learn about the organization Frederick works for.
 Unable to get the right information, when Alex becomes friends with Frederick, he decides to escape with Frederick and then infiltrate Nightshade's base of operations, an abandoned military base in Crete.
 There, he learns that Nightshade is using twenty-three brainwashed children (originally 25 but 2 were killed in a "training accident") to work as mercenaries for a group of four Americans calling themselves the "Teachers".

 Alex's cover is blown by Nightshade's client, and he is used as a distraction while Frederick, Sofia, and 'Number Eleven' try to kill many at St Paul's Cathedral.
 Alex prevents that by disabling the Teacher's communication system with their child agents.
-Alex tries to help Fredrick after his capture and promises Mrs. Jones to help her find 'Nightshade', who still has her son, William, as an agent, not knowing that 'Nightshade' is already plotting revenge against Alex.
+Alex tries to help Frederick after his capture and promises Mrs. Jones to help her find Nightshade, who still has her son, William, as an agent, not knowing that Nightshade is already plotting revenge against Alex.